 - Following lunch, we went to Chole.
 We saw where the dhow boats are made and also an area where hundreds of Flying Fox Fruit Bats, the world’s largest bats, are nesting.
 It was amazing to see.
 Getting there also involves walking through the village and you get to see traditional life for Tanzanians.

-For more on activities on the Island, check out my blog: Top 10 things to do on Mafia Island
+For more ideas, check out: Things to do on Mafia Island

 Free and cheap things to do on Mafia Island